How Syniverse complies with EU data protection laws

-Syniverse provides this document to answer the most frequently asked questions that our customers ask about the General Data Protection Regulation (GDPR).
+Syniverse provides this information to answer the most frequently asked questions that our customers ask about the General Data Protection Regulation (GDPR).
 It does not, and is not intended to, confer legal advice.
 You should always speak to your own, independent legal advisers to understand your legal responsibilities under the GDPR.

-This document is organized in two sections.
+This information is organized in two sections.
 The first section provides an overview of the data protection law that applies to Syniverse, and the second provides a description of Syniverse's data processing operations and how the company complies with applicable data protection law.

 Data protection laws govern the way businesses collect, use, and share personal data about individuals.
 Among other things, they require businesses

-The General Data Protection Regulation (or "GDPR") (Regulation (EU) 2016/679) is Europe's new data protection law that became effective on May 25, 2018.
+The General Data Protection Regulation (or "GDPR") (Regulation (EU) 2016/679) is Europe's data protection law that became effective on May 25, 2018.
 The GDPR is a major overhaul of the data protection rules, and Syniverse, like many organizations, has taken steps to ensure that it is compliant with GDPR from the time the new law took effect.

 GDPR aims to update Europe's existing data protection rules to make sure they are fit for the 21st century.
 Among other things, it harmonizes data protection rules throughout European Union member states, introduces new requirements for data processors (the original directive applied only to data controllers), enhances individual's privacy rights (introducing new rights to be forgotten and to data portability), and creates significant penalties for non-compliance (including potential fines of up to 4% annual worldwide revenue).